chili-publish/studio-sdk/src/README_OLD.md

 `npm install --save @chili-publish/studio-sdk@v0.0.1`

-To check our versions and tags, go to [our package on npmjs ](https://www.npmjs.com/package/@chili-publish/studio-sdk/v/0.47.1?activeTab=versions) or take [the title of our github release](https://github.com/chili-publish/studio-sdk/releases), this is always in sync with the tagname that is used.
+To check our versions and tags, go to [our package on npmjs ](https://www.npmjs.com/package/@chili-publish/studio-sdk/v/0.47.1?activeTab=versions) or take [the title of our github release](https://github.com/chili-publish/studio-sdk/releases), this is always in sync with the tag name that is used.

 <br>